francescovallone/jCirclize/README.md

 $(document).ready(function() {
      $('#object').circlize({
 		radius: 100, // The radius of the circle
-		perc: 50, //The Percentage covered by the foreground
+		perc: 50, // The percentage covered by the foreground
 		background: "rgba(20,20,20,0.5)",
 		foreground: "#1a1a1a",
-		stroke: 20 // The width of the stroke
+		stroke: 20, // The width of the stroke
-	 });
+		duration: 1000 // The duration of the animation in milliseconds });
  });
 ~~~